-Tom is our design director for sustainability and a design principal in the Seattle studio.
+Tom is our design director for sustainability and a design principal in the Los Angeles studio.
 He actively leads the design direction of projects and our global efforts on low-carbon solutions.
-His current mass timber projects on the U.S. West Coast and Asia use our carbon-balancing methodology, targeting net-zero emitted carbon on day-one for structure, core and shell.
+His current mass timber projects on the U.S. West Coast and Asia use our carbon-balancing methodology, targeting net-zero emitted carbon on day one for structure, core and shell.

 He's a frequent lecturer on design innovation, and the potential for long-term carbon sequestration of buildings at-scale, to reduce the climate impact of urbanization.
 Tom earned a master’s degree from the Harvard Graduate School of Design and is a recipient of over 25 design awards.
-He is the pro-bono design leader for an all-volunteer team for the U.S. Green Building Council's Children’s Center in Port-au-Prince, Haiti.
-The LEED Platinum and WELL Gold orphanage is positioned for triple net-zero performance when completed this year.
-He serves on the advisory board of the Biomimicry Center at Arizona State University.
+He was the pro-bono design leader for an all-volunteer team for the U.S. Green Building Council's Children’s Center in Port-au-Prince, Haiti.
+The LEED Platinum and WELL Gold goals achieved triple net-zero in 2021.